Kevin121q/nonideal-rlc-system-identification/README.md

 A physical series RLC circuit was built and tested using a signal generator and oscilloscope.
 The measured frequency-response data are analyzed using Python to compare ideal and non-ideal models, estimate effective circuit parameters, study damping and source-loading effects, and investigate when parameter reconstruction becomes ambiguous.

 The project focuses on the difference between fitting a model well and correctly identifying the physical parameters of the system.
 A low fitting error does not automatically mean that the recovered parameters are physically true; it only means that the model reproduces the measured response well.

 This distinction is central to the project.

+The project combines experimental measurements, model fitting, and inverse-problem analysis to investigate both reconstruction accuracy and parameter identifiability.

 ---